Northern Sea Otter

 In contrast to the Southwest Alaska stock, the numbers of otters in the Southcentral and Southeast Alaska stocks have increased or stabilized despite thousands of sea otters from the Southcentral Alaska stock having died in Prince William Sound as a result of the 1989 Exxon Valdez oil spill.
 Rebuilding the population took about 25 years.
 The U.S. Geological Survey (USGS) published a 2014 report concluding that the population had recovered to pre-spill levels.
 Population levels in the Southcentral stock have now stabilized and may be increasing; there are estimated to be around 21,600 animals.

 The stock of sea otters in southeastern Alaska has grown exponentially since their reintroduction in the late 1960s and have nearly doubled since the early 2000s.
 This growth, coupled with concern that sea otters are competing with commercial fisheries for sea urchins, sea cucumbers, crabs, and clams has led to calls from Alaska State officials and some fisheries groups for a cull of the population.
-Although there are now more than 22,000 sea otters in southeast Alaska and the population continues to increase, the population likely remains below its optimum sustainable population level, something that the USGS and FWS are currently assessing.
+Although there are now more than 22,000 sea otters in southeast Alaska, the population continues to increase and remains below the region’s estimated carrying capacity of 48,083 sea otters.

 In Washington, sea otters were extirpated by the early 1900s.
 Around 1970, 59 otters were captured from Amchitka Island in Alaska and released along the outer coast of the Olympic Peninsula.
 Many of these translocated otters did not survive, but eventually, the population began increasing.
 The otter population north of La Push appears to be reaching equilibrium density, however the portion of the stock south of La Push has been increasing at approximately 22% per year since 1989.
 Survey counts in 2016 reported 1,380 otters south of La Push and 426 otters to the north.